Intuitive Eating

 10. Honor Your Health – Gentle Nutrition

 Research, including a 2021 meta-analysis, has found psychological benefits of intuitive eating.
 For example, those who engaged in intuitive eating were less likely to binge and purge and less likely to engage in unhealthy levels of food restriction.
-Further, greater levels of body satisfaction and appreciation, greater awareness of bodily cues, more mindfulness, and lower levels of anxiety and depression were reported by those who regularly practiced intuitive eating.
+Furthermore, greater levels of body satisfaction and appreciation, greater awareness of bodily cues, more mindfulness, and lower levels of anxiety and depression were reported by those who regularly practiced intuitive eating.
 Overall, research suggests that the less rigidity you have around food and the more internal cues guide eating, the more helpful a relationship you will have with food, eating, and your body.

 Mindfulness allows you to become aware of the beliefs that are impacting how you eat, decide if they are helpful to you, and deliberately respond to them in a beneficial way vs. automatically reacting by doing what they tell you to do.